tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 * Signing up for an account
 * Getting API keys
 * Making a request
-* Reviewing the endpoints available
-* Calling a specific endpoint
-* Evaluating a response
+* Evaluating the response

-{% include course_image.html size="medium" border="true" filename="nonref_gettingstarted" ext_print="png" ext_web="svg" alt="Getting started" caption="The Getting started tutorial usually walks users through the process from beginning to end but in a compressed, simple way." %}
+{% include course_image.html size="medium" border="true" filename="nonref_gettingstarted" ext_print="png" ext_web="svg" alt="Getting started" caption="The Getting started tutorial usually walks users through the process from beginning to end but in a compressed, simple way" %}

 Put a link to your Getting Started tutorial on your documentation homepage.
 Make it as easy as possible for developers to use the API to get some result.
 If this means using pre-provisioned accounts or setup configurations, do so.

 ## Run in Postman button

 In your Getting Started tutorial, consider including a Run in Postman button.
-If you have your [API endpoints integrated into Postman](docapis_postman.html), you can export your Postman collections as a widget to embed in an HTML page.
-Postman is a REST API GUI client that we explored earlier in [Submit requests through Postman](docapis_postman.html).
-The [Run in Postman button](https://www.getpostman.com/integrations/run-button) provides a button (labeled "Run in Postman") that, when clicked, imports your API info into Postman so users can run calls using the Postman client.
+(Postman is a REST API GUI client that we explored earlier in [Submit requests through Postman](docapis_postman.html).)
+If you have your [API endpoints integrated in Postman](docapis_postman.html), you can export your Postman collections as a widget to embed in an HTML page.

+The [Run in Postman button](https://www.getpostman.com/integrations/run-button) provides a button that, when clicked, imports your API info into Postman so users can run calls using the Postman client.
 As such, this isn't a full-fledged authoring tool but rather a way to import the interactive, try-it-out API explorer for your endpoints into a web page.

-To try out Run in Postman, first [import your OpenAPI spec into Postman](https://www.getpostman.com/docs/postman/collections/data_formats#importing-postman-data) or enter your API information manually.
+To try out Run in Postman, you can either [import an OpenAPI spec into Postman](https://www.getpostman.com/docs/postman/collections/data_formats#importing-postman-data) or enter your API information manually.
 Then see the Postman docs on how to [Create the Run in Postman button](https://www.getpostman.com/docs/postman_for_publishers/run_button/creating_run_button).

 You can see the many [demos of Run in Postman here](https://www.getpostman.com/integrations/run-button).
 Many of these demos are listed in [Postman's API Network](https://www.getpostman.com/api-network/).

 {% include course_image.html filename="postmanapinetwork" ext_print="png" ext_web="png" alt="Postman API network" caption="Postman API network" %}

-Here's a demo of Run in Postman using the OpenWeatherMap API (`weather` endpoint):
+Here's a demo of Run in Postman using the OpenWeatherMap API's `weather` endpoint (which we worked with in [earlier tutorials](docapis_scenario_for_using_weather_api.html)):

 {% if site.format == "pdf" or site.format == "kindle" %}